 Application Due: January 27, 2020

 Prospective applicants should read this description in its entirety.

 All applications will be processed by the Faith Camp Coordinator team.
 In addition to completing the application, you are required to have one letter of recommendation submitted on your behalf before the application deadline.
 If you have staffed with us in the past three years, the letter of recommendation is optional.
 It is best if you ask this individual to write your recommendation early, even before you submit your application.
 No late applications will be accepted.

 The Staffternship begins part-time upon acceptance to the program.
-When accepted, Faith Camp Staffterns are expected to work a minimal five hours a month remotely; it then begins in earnest on June 14th where Faith Camp Staffterns begin their Stafftern formation.
-From that date through the end of Faith Camp on July 26th, Staffterns will be living in community full time.
+When accepted, Faith Camp Staffterns are expected to work a minimal five hours a month remotely; it then begins in earnest on June 24th where Faith Camp Staffterns begin their Stafftern formation.
+From that date through July 29th, Staffterns will be living in community full time.

-When living in community, Staffterns will have a few personal days during the six weeks of their commitment.
+When living in community, Staffterns will have a few personal days during the five weeks of their commitment.
 For the remainder of that time, however, Staffterns are expected to join in the community life formed by other Staffterns and the Faith Camp Coordinators.
-Meals will be eaten in common, and a guys and girls space will be the living quarters at the old Camp Woodmen facility.
+Meals will be eaten in common, and a guys and girls space will be the living quarters at Stillwater Catholic Retreat Center (The old Camp Woodmen facility).

 All Faith Camp Staffterns are expected to have a spiritual support base who will support them in their ministry through prayer and fasting.
 Additionally, Staffterns are encouraged to find a financial support network for their ministry.
 Faith Camp will provide fundraising materials and a fundraising platform to each Stafftern to help him or her in the fundraising process.